kubermatic/community-components/helper/kubeone-tool-container/README.md

 ## kubeone-tool-container

-a docker container based on the latest ubuntu with tools included to work with kubeOne and kubernetes
+a docker container based on the latest ubuntu with tools included to work with kubeOne and kubernetes:

+Docker Image:`quay.io/kubermatic-labs/kubeone-tooling`

 ### included packages: